The 20 best deals from The Home Depot's Labor Day Sale | CNN Underscored

 Ring Wireless Alarm Home Security Kit ($199.99, originally $249.99; homedepot.com)

-If you’ve been considering a robot vacuum for a while, now’s the time to strike, with $49 in savings through September 15.
-This super-handy model can be programmed to clean your floors when you choose, emptying what it sweeps up into a dirt disposal bag you only need to empty about once every two months.
-Smart navigation means it can track both carpets and hardwoods and reviewers say it works great on pet hair, too.
+If you’ve been considering a robot vacuum for a while, now’s the time to strike, with $49 in savings through Sept.
+15. This super-handy model can be programmed to clean your floors when you choose, emptying what it sweeps up into a dirt disposal bag you only need to empty about once every two months.
+Smart navigation means it can track both carpets and hardwoods, and reviewers say it works great on pet hair too.

 Honeywell Home Wi-Fi 7-Day Programmable Smart Thermostat ($69, originally $88.16; homedepot.com)